Baret/pltcmd/notes_new_structure.md

 `model` should be used by `game` and not need any hexworks dependencies (the radio stuff might need to be broken down).

+## New package names

+The packages should match their group and artifact.
+The base package is `de.gleex.pltcmd`.
+Following should be `group.artifact[.possibly.more]`.

 ## Tests

 Tests run before the new structure: **138**